mnylc/mnylc.github.io/_posts/jobs/2019-09-18-QUALITATIVE-DATA-SERVICES-SPECIALIST-NEW-YORK-UNIVERSITY-DIVISION-OF-LIBRARIES.markdown

 ---
 layout: post
-title:  "Data Services Specialist - New York University Division of Libraries"
+title:  "(Qualitative) Data Services Specialist - New York University Division of Libraries"
 date:   2019-09-18
 excerpt: "New York University's Data Services, a joint NYU Libraries and NYU Information Technology Services (ITS) service, is seeking a full-time Data Services Specialist to provide computing support to a diverse body of faculty, students, and staff at NYU in the areas of qualitative data analysis and web survey research.
 The..."
 tag: job